nghaffari/nghaffari.github.io/_posts/2023-06-14-Persian-Poetry.md

 >
 >“Never regard your beaten foe as ‘down-and-out’ to boot,
 >
->Many we saw drinking form the stream in triumph,
+>Many we saw drinking from the stream in triumph,
 >
 >As more camels came from behind, stealing all of the loot!”